dxw/playbook/playbook.md

 We feel strongly that it's important to be respectful of candidates time and interest in us, and that their attention is valuable.
 So we do our best to be responsive, human and open.
 It's particularly important to give unsuccessful candidates good, thorough feedback about why we haven't made them an offer.

 ### Job descriptions
 Before we decide to advertise a new job, we write a job description.
-This helps us make sure we all agree on what we need, and helps candidates to know if their skills are a good fir for the job.
+This helps us make sure we all agree on what we need, and helps candidates to know if their skills are a good for for the job.
 A good job description has three parts:

 1. A description of what the person in this job will do
 2. A list of their responsibilities